Biography:

 Born in New York, Gissel Gomez is a Mexican-American artist and writer.
-Raised in immigrant and working-class communities, she has long been interested in how labor shapes the handling and maintenance of the body.
-Inspired by surrealism and absurdism, she plays with charcoal to depict the textures, contours, and movements of life forms and their landscapes.
-Her artwork has been nationally and internationally recognized in publications.
+Inspired by the immigrant and working-class communities in which she grew up, she has long been interested in how labor shapes the handling and maintenance of the body.
+Primarily working with charcoal, she depicts the textures, contours, and movements of life forms and their landscapes.
+Her artwork has been recognized nationally and internationally in various publications and in art shows.

-Gissel is a first-generation Williams College student, pursuing a double major in English and Studio Art.
-She was selected as a Mellon Mays Fellow in her sophomore year and is currently a visiting student at Oxford University.
+Gissel is a first-generation college student at Williams College, pursuing a double major in English and Studio Art.
+She was selected as a Mellon Mays Fellow in her sophomore year and was a visiting student at Oxford University her junior year.
+She is currently completing her Honors Thesis in Studio Art.

 Selected Publications: